Taunton and the Rise and Fall of the Wool Trade

 Taunton has a history that goes back more then 1,000 years.
 I have excerpted the entry for Taunton in the Topographical Dictionary of England (1848).
 It makes interesting reading because we know Shattocks lived through its turbulent history.

-There is evidence that Shattockes lived in or near Taunton from early times.
 The record of the death of Thomas Shattocke is found among the very first entries in the St. Mary Magdalene parish records in the middle of the 16th century.
-A Taunton will in 1533 by John Shattock, probably the father of Thomas, shows that he owned a shop in Taunton.
-We do not know what the shop sold, but the fact he was either a tradesman or merchant means he had a high social status in society at the time.
+A Taunton will in 1533 by John Shattock, probably the father of Thomas, shows that he owned a "shoppe."
+It might have been full of looms.
+The fact he was either a tradesman or merchant means he had a high social status in society at the time.
 Citizens, merchants and tradespeople formed the ruling groups in towns, especially early in the 16th century.
 The successful ones bought property in the country with a view to entering the ranks of the gentry and this appears to be the case with Shattocks at this time.
 The list of wills for Shattockes shows a high concentration around Staplegrove - Taunton, and they appear to have acquired property in the countryside as well.
 (See The Age of Exuberance by Michael Reed, Routledge and Kegan Paul, 1986 p.14).

 John Shattock's will of 1533 bequeaths a shop, an abode and donations to the Staplegrove church, so it is likely that John Shattock lived in Staplegrove but had his business in Taunton, which at the time was a separate village, just over a mile away, town centre to town centre.
 Today, Staplegrove is considered a suburb of Taunton.